craiglowson/craiglowson.github.io/docs/_posts/2020-10-14-secondpost.md

 I've added the red bit in the text to test using a custom css file.

-When using a theme, can't seem to get the Github process to pull in extra css/scss files from within the base the scss file so I've entered an extra reference to the custom css within the default html file.
+When using a theme, can't seem to get the Github process to pull in extra css/scss files from within the base scss file so I've entered an extra reference to the custom css within the default html file and that has loaded in okay.